Southern Western Australia

 Kalgoorlie-Boulder

-Kalgoorlie is situated in the region of Western Australia known as the GoldFields-Esperance region.
+Kalgoorlie is in the GoldFields-Esperance region.
 There is nowhere in the world like Kalgoorlie.
 Nestled amongst majestic architecture, this buzzing community of around 30,000 people maintain their outback lifestyle with pride and energy.

 Experience both past and present here, by exploring an old mine shaft and touring the awesome Super Pit covering eight square kilometres — Australia’s largest open cut mine.